Brazil (Men at Work album)

 Brazil is a live album by Australian band Men at Work, released in 1998.
 This album was recorded at a live show at Olympia music venue in Brazil, hence the title.
 It was first released there as Brazil '96, but for the international release, the year was removed and a new studio recording, "The Longest Night", was added.
+"The Longest Night" had long been part of the group's live set, being played in concert at least since 1983.

 Reception

 In their retrospective review, AllMusic wrote that: "The new members sound almost identical to the originals, and with a stellar set list composed almost entirely of classic material, it's nearly impossible to hear the difference between the Men at Work lineups of 1996 and 1983."